ctarrington/osScraps/README.md

 # osScraps

-Just snipOSpets on how to setup common dev software per OS
+Just bits and pieces on how to setup common dev software per OS